Eghamarian/sociotherapy/_short/08_rearsightedness.md

 Even those who are right, are wrong about their own paths sometimes. <br>
 But when that happens, they don't stop. <br>
 They don't stop and think about what could be; they keep moving and think about what may be. <br>
-We all make mistakes, but the difference between us, is that they have their mirror behind them. <br>
+We all make mistakes, but the difference between us, them and I, is that they have their mirror behind them. <br>
 So, even when they try to look back and see what's passed, they mostly see what's to come. <br> Their connection with the past is often a bunch of lessons they carry forward with them. <br>
-For me the past is the only world I understand, so I've just settled there. <br>
+For me, the past is the only world I understand, so I've just settled there. <br>
 I do wish though; <br>
 I wish I could put my mirror behind, or drive backwards so my rearsightedness would reverse. <br>
 But some people are just born without foresight. <br>